XingMXTeam/maoxunxing.com/content/posts/maximum-of-all-subarrays-of-size-k/index.en.md

 ---
-title: "Array Part 1 - 长度为k的子数组的最大值"
+title: "Array Part 1 - The maximum value of a subarray of length k"
 date: 2021-08-26T15:16:39+08:00
 tags:
 - Array
 - Tree
 - AVL
 - Slide Window
-description: "滑动窗口的用法，AVL树的用法"
+description: "Usage of sliding window, usage of AVL tree"
 images:
 - maximum-of-all-subarrays-of-size-k/test.png
 ---
-## 问题
+## Question

 Give an array and an integer **K**, find the maximum for each and every condiguous subarray of size k.